kitschpatrol/itson/readme.md

 - Updating exhibit application software non-interactively
 - Securely storing credentials required for updates
 - Ensuring that exhibit application software restarts automatically in the event of a crash
+- Uploading log files to S3

 Itson is currently **not** concerned with the following:

-- Logging / analytics / observability
 - Scheduling
 - Automatic rollback